bonny/WordPress-Simple-History/readme.txt

 ### Unreleased

 -   Better output of JSON data in event details view. #464.
+-   Add `occasions_id` to the context data modal.

 ### 5.0.1 (September 2024)